DavidASix/vietnamese-language-graph/resources/video-script.md

 Before parsing the data I need to decide how I'm going to display it.
 I've recently learned of obsidian We'll create a bunch of markdown files as alll I need is a proof of concept I will create a sqllite version too though so I can bring this project further If I want in future

+at screen, look to shoulder
+So now that we have the what established, lets talk about the how over the shoulder
+Iḿ going to break words down in a tree like format, starting with the end morpheme Lets say we have 3 morphemes, A B and C. We have a compound word, ABC̣The program will search bvackwards through this word, and connect it to other words in increasing sizẹ, until we get to the full word.
+Now I´d say lets get started,
+Filp to facing screen with green screen
+But Iḿ already done
+Show the code
+It only took a few loops, but here is our outputted node view.
+So while this looks good, and basically checks my boxes (show học), there are a lot of dead links and superfluis connection, as well as some missing connections that would improve it further.
+All of thatś caused by how I coded this together, so Iĺl need to think it over and make some revisions

+broll of me walking around and doin things to think it over

+shot of me sitting back down and saying
+I´ve got iṭ̣ so, Iĺl first process how many morphemes are in each word.
+Then, for each word, I'll check each smaller word in the data frame to see if its a sub word of my current word.
+That should give me maximum context for each defined word, and remove all of my dead links.
+Time to get to work

+OTS slow zoom shot timelapse

+Alright the code has been revised,

+For reference I split out my old code here, then added the new code snippet above and called it from the main function.
+You can see I split out the morpheemes, create each possible combination, then check it against the dictionary vales iwth the same length of morphemes
+After running my program I've got 23 thousand markdown files which I've imported into Obsidian.